alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Usually these dates are known when transaction occurs</sup>pg 188</sup>.
     - Multiple dates in fact tables allow users to filter, group and trend on any of the dates provided<sup>pg 188</sup>.
     - Just because a fact table has several dates does not mean that it is an accumulating snapshot.
 The primary differentiator of an accumulating snapshot is that fact rows are revisited as activity occurs.
+    - In general, "to-date" totals should be calculated in BI software, not stored in the fact table<sup>pg 206</sup>.
 - Transaction facts at different granularity
     - Common in header/line operational data to encounter facts of different granularity.
 For example, shipping charges on an order line fact table<sup>pg 185</sup> or multiple allowances applied to a single invoice line<sup>pg 190</sup>.
 First response should be to try to force all facts down to lowest level, broadly referred to as _allocating_<sup>pg 184</sup>.
     - Do not mix fact granularities.
 Either allocate the higher-level facts to a more detailed level, or create two separate fact tables to handle the differently grained facts<sup>pg 185</sup>.